 What are labels?

-A label is a key-value pair that helps you organize your Google Cloud Filestore instances.
+A label is a key-value pair that you can assign to Google Cloud Filestore instances.
+They help you organize these resources and manage your costs at scale, with the granularity you need.
 You can attach a label to each resource, then filter the resources based on their labels.
-Information about labels is forwarded to the billing system, so you can break down your billing charges by label.
+Information about labels is forwarded to the billing system that allows you to break down your billed charges by label.
+With built-in billing reports, you can filter and group costs by resource labels.
+You can also use labels to query billing data exports.

 Common uses of labels